 If you are accepted for transfer admission, you will be required to meet with the Law Registrar/Director of Academic Services to review transfer of hours, grade point average, graduation requirements and registration.
 Before meeting with any transfer students, an academic audit is conducted of all transfer students files.
 If required to enroll in any first year course, students will be randomly placed in a first year section for the fall semester and/or spring semester.
 Transfer students cannot drop/add or change sections of a first year course.
 Upper level course registration rules and procedures do not apply to first year courses.

 During the first year at the School of Law, a transfer student will have no class rank.
-Upon completion of two full semesters at the School of Law, a cumulative GPA and class rank will be computed according to School of Law policy on the basis of all law school grades earned.
+Upon completion of two full semesters at the Joseph F. Rice School of Law, a cumulative GPA and class rank will be computed according to School of Law policy on the basis of all law school grades earned.
 The grades earned at the student's former school in courses accepted for transfer credit will be included in computing the transfer student's cumulative grade point average.
 Also, if a transfer student earns a grade below "C" in a course, then those credits hours will not transfer, but will remain in the GPA.
-Based on the cumulative GPA, transfer students will be eligible for all University and School of Law awards governed by the law school.
-Acceptance to the Law Review is governed by the Law Review.
+Based on the cumulative GPA, transfer students will be eligible for all University and Joseph F. Rice School of Law awards governed by the law school.